 If the old NG-RAN node decides to keep the UE context in case of periodic RNAU, it shall store the Allocated C-RNTI IE and the Access PCI IE in the UE Context ID IE, as described in TS 38.300 [9].

 If the Old NG-RAN node to New NG-RAN node Resume Container IE is included in the RETRIEVE UE CONTEXT FAILURE message, the new NG-RAN node should transparently forward the content of this IE to the UE as described in TS 38.300 [9].

+For PNI-NPN UE, the old NG-RAN node may respond to the new NG-RAN node with RETRIEVE UE CONTEXT FAILURE message when the supported CAG List related to the serving PLMN of the new NG-RAN node cell is not compatible with the UE’s PNI-NPN mobility restrictions.

+The old NG-RAN node may respond to the new NG-RAN node with RETRIEVE UE CONTEXT FAILURE message when the supported SNPN(s) of the new NG-RAN node does not match the serving SNPN included in the Mobility Restriction List from the old NG-RAN node.

 8.2.4.4 Abnormal Conditions